 - Address: Suzanne Deal Booth Centennial Pavilion, Houston, TX 77005, United States

-Houston has one of the largest Asian population in the United States.
+Houston has one of the largest Asian populations in the United States.

-For bargain-hunting, head on to Harwin Drive for fashion, jewellery, and electronics at discounted prices.
+For bargain-hunting, head on to Harwin Drive for fashion, jewelry, and electronics at discounted prices.

 The Hong Kong Food Market grocery store is where you will find fresh Asian produce and seafood.